alphyos/CyberStart-2024/challenges/intern-base/FirstContact-L02C02.md

 ## Step by Step

-- Click on the blue planet and notice the given x and y coordinates.
+- Click on the blue planet and notice the given x and y coordinates
-- Change the url to "`https://satellite.cyberprotection.agency/position?x=440&y=445`".
+- Change the url to "`https://satellite.cyberprotection.agency/position?x=440&y=445`"

 ![picture of correct url](/assets/firstcontact1.png)

-- The flag should appear.
+- The flag should appear